nfdi4objects/n4o-graph-importer/README.md

 #### POST /terminology/:id/receive

 Receive terminology data.
 The location of the data is going to be extracted from terminology metadata from BARTOC but this has not been implemented yet.
 For now pass query parameter `from` instead to locate an URL or the name of a file in the data directory.
+File format can be:

-Format must be RDF/Turtle for file extension `.ttl` or `.nt`, otherwise RDF/XML.
+- RDF/Turtle for file extension `.ttl` or `.nt`
+- RDF/XML for file extension `.rdf` or `.xml`
+- JSKOS as newline delimited JSON for file extension `.ndjson`
+- A ZIP archive containing RDF files for file extension `.zip`

 #### GET /terminology/:id/receive